zackharley/sql_assignment/README.md

 | 30  |                25.00 |

-**List the project number, project name and number of employees working on a project for all projects with more than 2 employees working on it.**
+**3. List the project number, project name and number of employees working on a project for all projects with more than 2 employees working on it.**

 The query is